ministryofjustice/hmpps-person-record/README.md

 ### A service for managing identity data about the people we look after in HMPPS

 ## Prerequisites
 - JDK 21 needs to be installed
-- Gradle v8.4 is required for the build

 ## Running Service Locally